veracrypt/VeraCrypt/README.md

 The script build_veracrypt_macosx.sh available under "src/Build" performs the full build of VeraCrypt including the creation of the installer pkg.
-It expects to find the wxWidgets 3.0.2 sources at the same level as where you put VeraCrypt sources (e.i. if "src" path is "/Users/joe/Projects/VeraCrypt/src" then wxWidgets should be at "/Users/joe/Projects/wxWidgets-wxWidgets-3.0.2")
+It expects to find the wxWidgets 3.0.2 sources at the same level as where you put VeraCrypt sources (i.e. if "src" path is "/Users/joe/Projects/VeraCrypt/src" then wxWidgets should be at "/Users/joe/Projects/wxWidgets-wxWidgets-3.0.2")

 The build process uses Code Signing certificates whose ID is specified in